Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. On their election, the new President may take over as chairperson of the meeting.

-### 57. Election of Branch representatives
+### 57. Election of Branch Representatives

+1. Branch Representatives may be nominated by each relevant branch to fill their vacant representative position at any time.

-1. Branch representatives are to be elected through an election held by each relevant branch prior to the running of the annual general meeting.
+2. Continuing or succeeding Branch Representatives are to be nominated by each relevant branch after the notice is given, but prior to the running of, the annual general meeting.

-2. A Branch representative must be a current member of the relevant Branch.
+3. A Branch Representative must be a current member of the relevant Branch.

-3. Elections of Branch representatives are to be held in accordance with branch rule.
+4. Elections of Branch Representatives are to be held in accordance with branch rules.

-4. Branches failing to elect a Branch representative prior to the AGM have 21 days after the AGM to conduct an election.
+5. Branches failing to elect a Branch representative prior to the AGM have 21 days after the AGM to conduct an election.

-5. If a Branch fails to elect a representative within 21 days of the AGM the Committee may choose to fill the Branch Representative position for that Branch as a casual vacancy in accordance with rule [61](https://docs.google.com/document/d/1LzWKIJCI0lTIxB0ujEdpnupZTWbIBOvTlsfcX83FQ5c/edit#heading=h.fojcncbzaha2).
+6. If a Branch fails to elect a representative within 21 days of the AGM the Committee may choose to fill the Branch Representative position for that Branch as a casual vacancy in accordance with rule [61].

 ### 58. Term of office